-Duolingo leagues are definitely one of Duolingo’s biggest and most exciting features.
+Duolingo leagues are definitely one of Duolingo’s biggest and most popular features.

 But what exactly is a Duolingo league?
 How many leagues are there?
-What’s so special about the Diamond league?
+What’s so special about the Diamond League (and the Diamond Tournament)?
 Are people cheating?
 What’s the best strategy for winning?
 And does your Duolingo league really matter?

 All will be revealed — let’s get into it!